Flint Car Accident Lawyer

 A devoted Flint car accident lawyer can help you better understand how state and local laws may apply to your car accident situation.

 Michigan is a no-fault car accident state, meaning that you will first likely need to file a car accident claim with your required no-fault insurance policy.
 It is required for all drivers to have a no-fault insurance policy that covers up to a certain amount of injury expenses.
 After a car accident, if you have suffered injuries, you are entitled to file a claim with your insurance company, regardless of whether you were liable for the accident or not.
+This process is governed by Michigan’s no-fault law, which outlines the rights and responsibilities of drivers in these situations.

 Can I Sue Someone in Michigan for a Car Accident?